cvl-umass/improv-mask/README.md

 2. After training, 3 files will be produced, each starting with the datetime training started, and the notable model characteristics (e.g., backbone, head, etc):
     - The checkpoint for the latest trained model: "*_checkpoint.pth.tar"
-    - The best checkpoint based on the average loss in the validation set: "_best.pth.tar"
+    - The best checkpoint based on the average loss across all masks/tasks in the validation set: "_best.pth.tar"
     - The log of the train and val loss and metrics: "*_log.txt"

 ## Evaluation